paritytech/polkadot/roadmap/implementors-guide/guide.md

 #### Protocol

+`ProtocolId`: `b"stmd"`

+Input:
+  - NetworkBridgeUpdate(update)

+Output:
+  - NetworkBridge::RegisterEventProducer(`ProtocolId`)
+  - NetworkBridge::SendMessage(`[PeerId]`, `ProtocolId`, `Bytes`)
+  - NetworkBridge::ReportPeer(PeerId, cost_or_benefit)

 #### Functionality

 Implemented as a gossip protocol.
-Neighbor packets are used to inform peers which chain heads we are interested in data for.
+Register a network event producer on startup.
+Handle updates to our view and peers' views.

 Track equivocating validators and stop accepting information from them.
 Forward double-vote proofs to the double-vote reporting system.
 Establish a data-dependency order:
-  - In order to receive a `Seconded` message we must be working on corresponding chain head
+  - In order to receive a `Seconded` message we have the on corresponding chain head in our view
   - In order to receive an `Invalid` or `Valid` message we must have received the corresponding `Seconded` message.

-And respect this data-dependency order from our peers.
+And respect this data-dependency order from our peers by respecting their views.
 This subsystem is responsible for checking message signatures.

 No jobs, `StartWork` and `StopWork` pulses are used to control neighbor packets and what we are currently accepting.